-You know the boat you can have, to suit your budget, location and mooring.
-You’ve asked the builder for the internal dimensions of the cabin, that will be available in a boat of the size you can have.
+Buying a boat shell, and fitting it out yourself?
+Work out your budget, find a handy location or mooring .
+Ask the builder for the internal dimensions of the cabin sole/floor.
 I like to get the dimensions for the floor and height of the gunwales.

 Your floor size is X and your gunwale height is y.
 Gunwale height is not that important but good to know.

-Get your self a graph paper book (A1-A3 size).
-Mark out the cabin floor size, to scale on the graph paper, taking into account the steel angle and box section that has been used for strengthening and the battening you will use.
+Fitting out a boat will require graph paper to make a scale drawing of your cabin floor (A1-A3 size).
+Mark out the rooms to the sizes you require on the actual cabin floor and transfer the sizes to the graph paper.
+Taking into account the battening you will use.
 (I use to use 25 x 38mm roofing slats).
 Make the drawing as big as the graph paper will allow.
 You can use metric or imperial measurements.
-I use to do things in meters but boat builder tend to do things on feet and inches, so be careful to make it clear.
+I found it easier to do things in meters but boat builder tend to do things in feet and inches, so be careful and make it clear.
 Discuss it with the builder and stick to the agreed format.
 Make it clear on your drawings.

 You’ve made a scale drawing of the cabin floor.
 It makes sense to keep all the fittings and furniture as standard as possible.
 That include sinks, beds, shower bases & everything else.
 It will reduce the costs and make the job easier.
 Another tip is to buy or measure the sinks, beds and everything you want to be in the boat before you make the drawing, so that you know the full size.